Epilepsy

 The side effects you may get depend on the medicine you're taking.

-General common side effects of ASMs include:
+General common side effects of AEDs include:

 • drowsiness